concourse/oci-build-task/README.md

 * `IMAGE_PLATFORM`: Specify the target platform(s) to build the image for.
 For example `IMAGE_PLATFORM=linux/arm64,linux/amd64` will build the image for the Linux OS and architectures `arm64` and `amd64`.
 By default, images will be built for the current worker's platform that the task is running on.
+If multiple platforms are specified, `OUTPUT_OCI` will be set to `true` automatically, resulting in the output being a directory instead of a tarball.

 * `LABEL_*`: params prefixed with `LABEL_` will be set as image labels.
   For example `LABEL_foo=bar`, will set the `foo` label to `bar`.